sktime/sktime/docs/source/get_involved/governance.rst

 The contributor who contributes an algorithm is automatically appointed as its first maintainer.

-Algorithm maintainers are listed in the `CODEOWNERS <https://github .com/alan-turing-institute/sktime/blob/main/CODEOWNERS>`__ file.
+Algorithm maintainers are listed in the ``"maintainers"`` tag of the estimator class, by their GitHub ID.
+The GitHub ID can be linked to further information via the ``all-contributorsrc`` file.
+The tag can be inspected directly in the source code of the class, or via ``EstimatorName.get_class_tag("maintainers").`` Inverse lookup such as "which algorithms does maintainer M maintain" can be carried out using ``registry.all_estimators``.

 When an algorithm maintainer resigns, they can appoint another contributor as the new algorithm maintainer.
 No vote is required.
-This change should be reflected in the ``CODEOWNERS`` file.
+This change should be reflected in the ``"maintainers"`` tag.

 Algorithm maintainers can be appointed by CC simple majority for any algorithm without maintainers.